chenbin234/EDA491_Network-security/Exam_preparation/05 DoS & DDoS attacks.md

 #### 10. The SMURF attack uses ICMP echo packets and is a magnification attack.
 Explain how it works and how firewalls connected to the Internet should be configured to prevent such attacks.

+- The attacker sends ICMP echo request messages to a broadcast address with a victim as the sender.
+- All hosts on the network will send an ICMP echo reply message to the victim, thus one package generates a storm of packets to the victim.
+- To prevent this, Firewall should block all external traffic to broadcast addresses.

+#### 11. What is required by an attacker to do a blind insertion of a packet into an ongoing TCP session?

+In general, an attacker must guess the TCP sequence number since he is ‘blind’ and cannot see the network traffic.
+It is enough to guess a number that lies within the current window size.

+In addition, IP addresses and port numbers must be guessed.

+**Assume you are the attacker and you can see that a person in the room connects to a web server which is well-known to you.
+What do you have to guess to be able to insert a RST packet into the communication and tear down the connection?**

+- In this case, since you know the web server, both the destination IP address and port number are known.

+- So the source port number and some bits of the local IP address plus the TCP sequence numbers must be guessed.

+#### 12.